SStrausman/Connection_wrapper/README.md

 Connection Wrapper is a simple API wrapper written for a hypothetical API.
 It can easily be modified and used to work with any existing get only API.

 ###Initial Dependancies.
 Library is written in ruby 2.2.2.
-You must also have bundler installed previously to running the code.
+You must also have bundler installed previously to run the code.
 Other dependencies are handled by bundler.

 ###Running The App